 Note: Learn more about organizational structure.

 - To turn on a service for a set of users across or within organizational units, select an access group.
-For details, go to turn on a service for a group.
+For details, go to Use groups to customize service access.